entice/entice/milestones.md

 **Should support**

 - [x] entity death in vitals module and propagated event
-- [ ] propagate the death / ressurection of an entity to the client
+- [x] propagate the death / resurrection of an entity to the client
 - [ ] health regen/degen in vitals

 ### Milestone 11 `DONE`